 Wine in Spain is ancient history as Spain is one of the oldest wine producer countries in Europe, yet Spain is the origin of some of the most modern wines in the European landscape, without forgetting the homey wines that don't make it to the great catalogs but help you to have a memorable experience with Spanish tapas.

+Germany is the 10th largest wine producer in the world but its presence on the supermarket shelves outside areas of direct German influence does not reflect this.
 Wine districts in Germany get very busy to be ready for wine festivals, which in Germany are many, supplying great wines and fun.

 Discover the new renaissance of Greek wines.
 The slogan for Greece asks you to explore your senses and this applies particularly to their food and wine so explore Greek wines and see what all this is about.
 While you are about there, remember that the Black Sea region is close by and it has a long and often turbulent history but is perhaps now emerging from its past.
 The Black Sea countries have a long and wide experience in wine making and it is time to discover Black Sea wine.